GianpaoloBranca/SoftwareEng2/scratches/RASD/RASD.md

 - [D2] The system cannot prevent theft.
 - [D3] Operators are properly trained by the company to use the system and correctly mark cars under maintenance as unavailable.
 - [D4] The plugs availability is correctly communicated to the system by the recharging station.
-- [D5] User’s mobile phones are equipped with a GPS system and a camera and they are always working properly.
+- [D5] User?s mobile phones are equipped with a GPS system and a camera and they are always working properly.
 - [D6] The measure of the percentage of battery charge left and the estimation of the Km/% of charge ratio are correct.
 - [D7] The internet connection of the cars is always working.
 - [D8] The user has accepted the terms of use of the application.